 As COVID 19 impacts on sports having to be played behind closed doors and potentially then long into the future with reduced crowds, how will brands feel about spending money on sponsorship rights and brand activation at those events?

-As well as the negative knock-on effect for agencies that activate at these events, such as Purity’s activations at Formula 1, this reduction in a vital area of revenue, allied to the lack of fans coming through the gates, could make this an existential threat to the sports, clubs, and of course any brand activity at these events.
+As well as the negative knock-on effect for agencies that activate at these events, such as Purity’s activations at Johnnie Walker, this reduction in a vital area of revenue, allied to the lack of fans coming through the gates, could make this an existential threat to the sports, clubs, and of course any brand activity at these events.

 For brand experience agencies, such as Purity, you can put in place as many COVID safe ways of activating but if the fans are not there, and the brands are not investing in their sponsorship properties, the next 6 to 12 months could be a difficult period.
 Especially with it looking likely that it will be early 2021 until fans are back in numbers and potentially even longer for brands to be ready to go back to activating in fan zones and the like.

 The possibility of brands investing in activating at major sports events this year, such as the international rugby Autumn series at Twickenham with attendance down two-thirds is minimal or certainly greatly reduced.
 The NFL for example has already cancelled its planned London autumn series with the loss of all the brand experiences that go alongside these events.
 This is the reality for 2020 as it currently stands.